vcpopa/dsptools/docs/dsptools/alteryx/engine.md

     ### Methods

-    `check_for_error_and_log_message(self, line: str) ‑> None`
+    `check_for_error_and_log_message(self, log_message: str) ‑> None`
     :   Check a log message for specific error conditions and log it to a SQL database.

-        This method examines a log message to identify specific error conditions and logs them with the appropriate severity in a SQL database.
+        This method examines a log message for specific error conditions and logs them with the appropriate severity in a SQL database.
+If the message contains both 'error' and 'warning' keywords, it's logged as a warning.

         Args:
-            line (str): The log message to be checked and logged.
+            log_message (str): The log message to be checked and logged.

         Returns:
-            None: This method logs the message to a SQL database and does not return a value.
+            None: This method logs the message to a SQL database and may raise an error, but it does not return a value.

     `log_to_sql(self, log_message: str, logging_level: Literal['INFO', 'WARNING', 'ERROR']) ‑> None`
     :   Log a message to a SQL database with the specified logging level.